 What order are the statistics displayed in?

-The statistics are ordered by most popular link to least popular link.
+The statistics are ordered from most popular link to least popular link.

 What’s the difference between Unique and Total?